Inferring Relative Consequences of Mechanical Ventilation from Observational Data Using Game-Based Comparisons: Discussion

 \subsection{Limitations}

-Despite the advantages it brings, the EGT-based analysis presented has disadvantages beyond the increase in problem size resulting from pairwise consideration of examples.
-The problem was formulated in a way that relied on discretizing the data, which was communicated though definitions of contexts, costs, and MV states.
-Any large, heterogeneous, and diverse data with discrete, categorical, and continuous elements will naturally require binning and reduction based on covariate structure.
-The presented simplifications of the MV patient-breath-care space necessarily omit information.
-These may be reorganized to incorporate additional details, but the essential features and their relationship to observable data will remain the same.
+Despite its advantages, game-based inversion has disadvantages beyond the paired-comparison increase in problem size, including reliance on data discretization through contexts, costs, and MV states.
+Large, heterogeneous datasets with mixed data types require binning covariates and dimensional reduction of features to yield tractable problems, and these simplifications necessarily result in information loss.
+However, breath types and contexts may be reorganized by incorporating additional covariates, but the need to reduce observational data to simplified features will remain essentially unchanged.

-The payoff process of games made specific assumptions about breath behavior and their links with costs that are important to revisit.
-Gameplay assumed a linear structure between phenotype occurrence and cost as there is no other known local association between these objects in the MV realm.
-Future efforts may relax this assumption by linearly comparing nonlinear functions of strategies to add threshold effects.
-A phenotype-dependent functional form for the payoff function on strategies $\mu(\pi_i,\pi_j)$ is needed for nonlinear play.
-Specific hypotheses about phenotype-cost relationships defining such a map are not currently known but could be informed by preliminary exploration with linear games.
+The payoff process assumes specific links between breath behavior and costs that warrant review.
+The game-based formulation currently assumes linear interaction between breath type occurrence and attributed cost, as no other local association hypotheses are known.
+These assumptions could be relaxed by incorporating a different functional form of the payoff process $\mu(\pi_i,\pi_j)$ to introduce threshold effects.
+Specific hypotheses for improving breath type-cost mappings are currently unknown but could be developed and explored as extensions of the linear game-like comparison framework.
+Also, breath type cost attribution assumed behavior-to-consequence links at specific, fixed delays.
+The true delays between MV breaths and emergent consequences are unknown, but future work should explore and optimize payoff sensitivity to them.